leth4/Colorlink/README.md

 1. Click on the button with a save icon under palette elements.
 That will create a new palette preset.
 2. You can swap the current palette for a preset by clicking the hand icon next to a preset, or delete it by clicking the cross icon.

-Make sure the image has a `Sprite` texture type and `Read/Write` is enabled!

 You can also turn a palette image into a preset by dragging it directly on the preset area.
 Note that only the first 30 colors found will be added to the preset.
+Make sure that the image has a `Sprite` texture type and `Read/Write` is enabled!